HOLY TRINITY CELTIC ORTHODOX CHURCH

 THE MARIAN ROSARY IN WESTERN RITE ORTHODOXY

-It is said that even centuries later St. Seraphim of Sarov (1754-1833) used it to pray to the Virgin Theotokos.
+It is said that even centuries later St. Seraphim of Sarov (1754-1833) used it to pray in honor of the Virgin Theotokos.
 In the thirteenth century, Roman Catholics started using it in the West following its rediscovery by Dominic de Guzmán, a Spanish priest.
 Dominic created three sets of “Mysteries”, Joyful, Sorrowful and Glorious.
 In the beginning, there were 15 Decades of 10 Hail Mary’s each but the 15 “Mysteries” (meditations on the life of Christ and the Theotokos) are not divided up into Joyful, Sorrowful or Glorious Mysteries.
 We seek to share in the ministry of intercession, graces, faith and merits of Mary by the working of the Holy Spirit in the body of believers to the glory of Jesus Christ and through Jesus to the glory of God the Father.
+It is through faith in Jesus and our attempt to live by His Commandments that we share in the Communion of Saints which sharing gives us access to the prayer support of Mary.
+To share in the Ministry of Intercession of Mary and the Saints we must have synergy with the Father in Christ.

 * Meditation 1- The Birth of the Theotokos